Bin-Chen-Lab/spider/README.md

 conda activate SPIDER
 ```

+Your query transcriptome dataset should be only contain one tissue and one disease.
+If your data is the combination of multiple tissues and diseases, you should first split your data into multiple subsets and run SPIDER on each of them separately.
+We provide a sample query dataset For users to explore.
 In R studio, load the sample query transcriptomes:
 ```
 library(SPIDER)
 data("sample_query")